wp-plugins/zedity/readme.txt

 *   [Facebook page](https://www.facebook.com/Zedity): visit Zedity on Facebook.
 Got a cool Zedity site to show?
 Contact us and we can share your link!
 *   [Help, FAQ and Support](http://zedity.com/support): get assistance, view solutions to common cases, ask for information or provide your feedback directly from your [Zedity account](http://zedity.com/support)!

-**Versions**: Zedity works on any version of WordPress starting from 3.5 up to the latest ones.
+**Versions**: Zedity works on any version of WordPress, starting from 3.5 up to the latest ones.
 As a rule of thumb, please download the latest version (if you use outdated versions, WP 4.0+ requires at least Zedity 4.2.1, while WP 3.9+ requires at least Zedity 3.1.2).

 **Friend plugins:**
 The Best Gallery & Photo Album [Easy Media Gallery](https://wordpress.org/plugins/easy-media-gallery/)